 Our destination was the Tanjung Isuy Dayak longhouse, one of the oldest and most impressive in Borneo.
 These massive buildings are surrounded by hundreds of carved figures and served as the centers of village life.
 And though today’s tourism folks downplay the “headhunter” talk, our guide told us that the skulls of enemy tribes used to hang from the rafters.
 Families cooked and lived in apartment-type rooms along the main floor and livestock underneath.

 But in August 2018, this longhouse was a ghost town.
-We had been worried about having to watch a fake tribal dance but we actually saw no one.
+We had been cringing with dread about having to watch a fake tribal dance but we actually saw no one.
 The longhouse is a preserved national monument now, so no one has lived inside for a long time, but there were no other tourists there and no one running the place.

 We walked through the adjacent village in the sweltering heat and saw where the original villagers now live, but in the midday heat, there wasn’t much life going on at all.
 And my natives were getting restless – or listless – or both.